ossama-othman/MaRC/README.md

 ## Contributing

-Please ensure you adhere to [MaRC's code of conduct](CODE_OF_CONDUCT.md) when contributing to MaRC.
+Please ensure you adhere to the [MaRC code of conduct](CODE_OF_CONDUCT.md) when contributing to MaRC.

 <!--